RocketChat/google-action-rocketchat/SampleUtterances.md

 * Single Sentence

    ```
-   Ok Google, Leia A última Mensagem Do CHANNELNAME
+   Ok Google, Leia A Última Mensagem Do Canal CHANNELNAME
    ```

 ### Read Unread Messages From A Channel